 They had a version of their plan.
 I say version of their plan because a plan can change easily.
 It doesn’t need to be locked in place.
 It should be fluid to account for any uncertainty that may present itself.
 They presented options of what they were hoping to achieve in their next phase of action.

 Without considering the next steps, you don’t know what you’re working toward.
 And it’s okay to not know the next steps.
-This counterintuitive thinking is that it’s just as valuable for someone to admit they don’t know what the next steps are.
-That can show someone that you’ve considered and maybe exhausted what you believe your options are.
+This counterintuitive thinking demonstrates that it’s just as valuable for someone to admit they don’t know what the next steps are.
+This can show someone that you’ve considered and maybe exhausted what you believe your options are.
 Admitting you don’t know reassures others that you’re not feigning certainty; you’re open and transparent.

 In the end, this person already had the makings of a great professional.
 They already have the foundation off of which to build.